-The Florentine church of San Giovanni dei Fiorentini, which was begun in 1519 at the behest of Pope Leo X (r.
+The church of San Giovanni dei Fiorentini (St John of the Florentines), which was begun in 1519 at the behest of Pope Leo X (r.
 1513-21), is the product of several architects: Jacopo Sansovino (1486-1570), Antonio Sangallo the Younger (1484-1546), Giacomo della Porta (1532-1602), and Carlo Maderno (1556-1629).
-Maderno, who is interred in the church, designed the transept, choir and cupola.
+Maderno, who is interred in the church, designed the transept, choir and dome.

 A century later, during the reign of Pope Clement XII (r.
 1730-40), the facade was added to a design by the Florentine architect Alessandro Galilei (1691-1737).
 The main entrance is surmounted by the pope's coat of arms, flanked by an angel and an allegorical statue of Fortitude, both the work of the Florentine sculptor Filippo della Valle (1698-1768).
 The four bas-reliefs illustrate scenes from the life of St John the Baptist and are the work of several artists, including Pietro Bracci (1700-73) and Filippo della Valle.
 The facade sports a short inscription, which reads: CLEMENS · XII · PONT · MAX · A · S · MDCCXXXIV · P · IV.
 (Clement the Twelfth, Pontifex Maximus, the year of Salvation 1734, the fourth of his pontificate).